EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

 Always specify lengths for a data type.

 - A `VARCHAR`, or `NVARCHAR` that is declared without an explicit length will use a default length.
 It is safer to be explicit.
-- When you convert a data type to a ```VARCHAR```, you do not have to specify the length.
-SQL Server will use a ```VARCHAR``` length large enough to hold the text.
-It is better to specify the length because SQL Server does not know the length you may subsequently need.
 - `DECIMAL`, `NUMERIC`.
 If no precision and scale are provided, SQL Server will use (18, 0)

 [Back to top](#top)